 In 2016 we were notified of a large legacy left to National Office with the wish that it be used for or towards the future protection of the landscape of North Yorkshire.
 The sum total of that legacy was six hundred thousand pounds.
 The trustees remain grateful for the legacy and will do their best to use the funds to protect and enhance the North Yorkshire landscape.
-We have and will continue to honour the wish that funds may not be used for administration purposes.
-In 2020, provided the National CPRE body commit to paying, we will receive the final payment of £87,000 from them.
+We have and will continue to honour the wish that funds not be used for administration purposes.
+In 2020, we received the final payment of £87,000 from the national CPRE body who hold the funds.
 This money has and will continue to be used for the protection of the countryside and has been carefully budgeted to last us for a number of years.